AdobeDocs/marketo.de-DE/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/email-templates.md

 ```

 ```
 Access assets stored in the Assets library.
-IMAGES AND FILES ONLY?
+IMAGES AND FILES ONLY? - SEE EMAIL AUTHORING FOR ANSWERS - KG
 ```

 1. Um auf Ihre Bilder zuzugreifen, klicken Sie auf das Symbol Asset-Auswahl .